V-Sekai/manuals/decisions/20230125-two-groups-battle-demo.md

 3. use avoidance
 4. attack

-## Additional features for test bed
+## Additional features for the test

 1. can use wasm scripting
 2. in-game tablet drag to place objects